telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ### Page break

-In *RadControls for ASP.NET AJAX Q3 2009 Beta* we introduced the possibility to use *page-breaks*.
-They can be added in many ways - declaratively, in code-behind or directly in the raw html.
+In *RadControls for ASP.NET AJAX Q3 2009 Beta* we introduced the capability to use *page-breaks*.
+They can be added in many ways - declaratively, in code-behind or directly in the raw HTML.

 The page-breaking tag is **<?hard-pagebreak?>**